friendly-bits/geoblocker-bash/README.md

 Implements persistence and automatic update of the ip lists.
 When creating iptables rules, employs ipsets for best performance.
 Implements lots of reliability features.

-The subnet lists are fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+The subnet lists are fetched from the official regional registries (selected automatically based on the country).
+Currently supports ARIN (American Registry for Internet Numbers) and RIPE (Regional Internet registry for Europe, the Middle East and parts of Central Asia).
 RIPE stores subnet lists for countries in other regions as well, so currently this can be used for any country in the world.

 Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).